AnyChart/docs.anychart.com/Basic_Charts_Types/3D_Charts.md

 ## Overview

 Even though there are quite a few types of charts that can be used for data visualization, AnyChart always tries to achieve more.
-Using AnyChart component you can create 3d versions of some of chart types.
+Using AnyChart component you can create 3d versions of some chart types.
 3D mode was created as alternative visual appearance of the common types of charts.
-Please, do not abuse this feature cause it may mislead.
+Please, do not abuse this feature cause it may be misleading.

 ## Charts